vmware-archive/pcf-pipelines/install-pcf/gcp/README.md

   * the `gsutil` CLI: `gcloud auth activate-service-account --key-file credentials.json && gsutil versioning set on gs://<your-bucket>`
   * If you already have a service account and sufficient permissions, you can run `gcloud auth login` and `gsutil versioning set on gs://<your-bucket>`

 3. Change all of the CHANGEME values in params.yml with real values.
-For the gcp_service_account_key, create a new service account key that has the following IAM roles:
+For the gcp_service_account_key, create a new service account key that has the following IAM roles.
+(See the Troubleshooting issue below to ensure you have indented this parameter correctly):
   * Cloud SQL Admin
   * Compute Instance Admin (v1)
   * Compute Network Admin